 Tip #3: Make Unique Ads For Each Audience

 Different demographics respond differently.
 That's not exactly groundbreaking insight, but it's why Entrepreneur suggests you make different ads to target different parts of your audience.
-After all, what appeals to teens may not be what appeals to their parents, and the ad that draws in a professional homeowner may be different than the ads that catch the eye of a landlord.
-Take your numbers, and craft ads that have the specific hooks for the kinds of fish you're hoping to land.
+After all, what appeals to teens may not be what appeals to their parents, and the ad that draws in a professional homeowner may be different from the ads that catch the eye of a landlord.
+Take your numbers, and craft ads that have specific hooks for the kinds of fish you're hoping to land.

 These are just a few, simple tips for improving your Facebook ads.
-For more advice on getting the most out of your Facebook ad campaigns, contact us today!